markus-wa/demoinfocs-golang/bin/README.md

 # Demoinfo helper scripts

-The scripts in this folder are helpful during for profiling and the generation of protobuf code during development.
+The scripts in this folder are helpful for profiling during development and so on.

 ## Scripts

-### gen_protobuf.sh

-Protobuf code is generated with the help of [gogoprotobuf](https://github.com/gogo/protobuf).

-	go get github.com/gogo/protobuf/proto
-	go get github.com/gogo/protobuf/protoc-gen-gogofaster
-	go get github.com/gogo/protobuf/gogoproto

 [//]: # (Disable autolinking with <i></i>)
 ### gcvis<i></i>.sh